rstudio/learnr/README.md

 ## Overview

 The **tutor** package makes it easy to turn any [R Markdown](http://rmarkdown.rstudio.com) document into an interactive tutorial.
+Tutorials consists of content along with interactive components for checking and reinforcing understanding.
+Tutorials can include any or all of the following:

+1. Narrative, figures, illustrations, and equations.

+2. Videos (supported services include YouTube and Vimeo).

+3. Code exercises (R code chunks that users can edit and execute directly).

+4. Quiz questions.

+5. Interactive Shiny applets.

 To create a tutorial, just use `library(tutor)` within your Rmd file to activate tutorial mode, then use the `exercise = TRUE` attribute to turn code chunks into exercises.
 Users can edit and execute the R code and see the results right within their browser.

 For example, here's a very simple tutorial: